Buckwheat (100 G)

 Stay Hydrated

-Drink water throughout the day to help your body process the carbohydrates more efficiently.
+Drink plenty of water before and during meals.
+Staying hydrated can help your body process glucose more efficiently.

 Monitor Meal Timing